U.S. Route 23: History

-On March 1, 1994, a bill sponsored by State Representative Hubert Collins was passed by the Kentucky State Legislature.
+On March 1, 1994, a bill sponsored by State Representative Hubert Collins was passed by the Kentucky General Assembly.
 This bill allowed US 23 to become known as "The Country Music Highway" in order to recognize all the country music stars that had come from the counties the highway passed through.
-At every county line there is a sign that lists the country music star or stars from that county.
+At every county line, there is a sign that lists the country music star or stars from that county.
 Also, in the early 2000s, the U.S. 23 Country Music Highway Museum opened in Paintsville to further commemorate these legendary people.

 Law enforcement officials from Ohio and Kentucky set up the "US Route 23 Drug Taskforce" in 1996 to patrol the highway for drug trafficking, attempting to halt a major artery of drug networks bringing high-quality cannabis grown in Kentucky north for distribution in Ohio and elsewhere.
-Lately, it has been primarily used to stop the flow of narcotics from large cities like Columbus, OH, Dayton, OH, and Cleveland, OH into Portsmouth, OH, all of which have to pass through US 23 to reach Portsmouth.
-Signs can be spotted along Route 23 in Ohio from Portsmouth to Columbus warning traffickers that efforts have been taken to prevent their actions.
+Lately, it has been primarily used to stop the flow of narcotics from large Ohio cities like Columbus, Dayton, and Cleveland into Portsmouth, all of which have to pass through US 23 to reach Portsmouth.
+Signs can be spotted along US 23 in Ohio from Portsmouth to Columbus warning traffickers that efforts have been taken to prevent their actions.
 Some random police stings have been set up at portions of the highway.

-During the past few years the highway has been widened to four or more lanes through its entire length within Kentucky and is one of the more scenic routes in Kentucky.
+During the past few years, the highway has been widened to four or more lanes through its entire length within Kentucky and is one of the more scenic routes in Kentucky.
 It is six lanes in parts of the city of Pikeville.
 In 2002, it was officially named a National Scenic Byway.

 US 23 also gains attention during college football season as it holds a direct connection between Ann Arbor, Michigan (home of the University of Michigan) and Columbus, Ohio (site of Ohio State University) and the Michigan–Ohio State football rivalry.
-Each year at the end of November a convoy of fans travels either north or south depending on where that year's game is being held.
+Each year at the end of November, a convoy of fans travels either north or south depending on where that year's game is being held.
 Unsubstantiated rumors that the host state of that year's game has their state police (either the Michigan State Police or Ohio State Highway Patrol) force an increase enforcement of traffic laws along the route in their respective states to cite opposing fans adds to the rivalry.